Table of contents: Removal ↓ Installation ↓

 8. Loosen the hub nut and remove the adjusting washer.

-9. Carefully remove the hub, the hub bearings may fall out.
+9. Carefully remove the hub, as this may cause the hub bearings to fall out.

 10. Remove the outer bearing from the hub.

-11. From the inside of the hub, remove the oil seal and inner bearing, if they are not left on the trunnion.
+11. From the inside of the hub, remove the seal and inner bearing if they are not still on the journal.

-12. If it is necessary to replace the bearings, press the outer rings out of the hub with a copper drift.
+12. If it is necessary to replace the bearings, press the outer rings out of the hub using a copper drift.

 Installation

-1. Using appropriate drifts, press the outer races of both bearings into the hub.
-When doing this, pay attention to the fact that the larger diameters of the outer rings must be directed towards the inside of the hub.
+1. Press the outer rings of both bearings into the hub using appropriate mandrels.
+Make sure that the larger diameters of the outer rings are directed towards the inside of the hub.

-2. Install the inner bearing in the corresponding outer race in the hub, pre-lubricated with grease.
+2. Install the inner bearing into the corresponding outer race in the hub, after lubricating it with consistent grease.

-3. Press the oil seal into the hub flush with the end face, the outer edge of which should be directed inside the hub.
+3. Press the seal into the hub flush with the end face, the outer edge of which should be directed towards the inside of the hub.

-4. Put grease into the inner cavity of the hub and install the hub on the pin.
+4. Place consistent grease into the inner cavity of the hub and install the hub on the journal.

-5. Install the outer bearing into the hub, pre-lubricated with grease.
+5. Install the outer bearing into the hub, after lubricating it with consistent grease.

 6. Install the adjusting washer and tighten the hub nut.

-8. Install the wheel and tighten the bolts of its fastening.
+8. Install the wheel and tighten the mounting bolts.

-10. Fill the hub nut guard two thirds full with grease and press it into place using a suitable drift.
-Wrinkled and cracked protective caps must be replaced (to prevent dirt and moisture from entering the hub).
+10. Fill the hub nut cap two-thirds full with grease and press it into place using a suitable mandrel.
+Crumpled or cracked caps must be replaced (to prevent dirt and moisture from getting into the hub).

-11. Lower the vehicle onto the wheels and tighten the wheel bolts evenly to 110 Nm (11.0 kgf·m).
+11. Lower the vehicle onto its wheels and tighten the wheel mounting bolts evenly to a torque of 110 N·m (11.0 kgf·m).